dcbaker/cython/docs/src/tutorial/array.rst

 .. literalinclude:: ../../examples/tutorial/array/safe_usage.pyx

-NB: the import brings the regular Python array object into the namespace while the cimport adds functions accessible from Cython.
+NB: the import brings the regular Python array object into the namespace while the cimport adds functions accessible from Cython0.

 A Python array is constructed with a type signature and sequence of initial values.
 For the possible type signatures, refer to the Python